intelsdi-x/snap-plugin-collector-psutil/README.md

 ### Installation
 #### Download psutil plugin binary:
-You can get the pre-built binaries for your OS and architecture at snap's [GitHub Releases](https://github.com/intelsdi-x/snap/releases) page.
+You can get the pre-built binaries for your OS and architecture under the plugin's [release](https://github.com/intelsdi-x/snap-plugin-collector-psutil/releases) page.
+For Snap, check [here](https://github.com/intelsdi-x/snap/releases).

 #### To build the plugin binary:
 Fork https://github.com/intelsdi-x/snap-plugin-collector-psutil